ChangeMyUsername/algorithms-sedgewick-python/README.md

 # algorithms-sedgewick-python #

->    Algorthms(4th edition) by Robert Sedgewick and Kevin Wayne exercises in python, all the codes can be run with doctest.
-Those non-programming exercises will be excluded, and some exercises are still unsolved.
-If there are more python solutions for this book, please bring it up, pull requests and issues are always welcomed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="http://algs4.cs.princeton.edu/home/">Algorthms(4th edition) by Robert Sedgewick and Kevin Wayne</a> exercises in python, all the codes can be run with doctest.
+Those non-programming exercises will be excluded, and some exercises need to take more time to figure it out.

+More python algorithms can be found in <a  href="http://interactivepython.org/runestone/static/pythonds/index.html">here</a>